 - There are tax risks of taking non-US dollar mortgages, especially when the dollar is weak.
 You want to understand these risks before taking out a non-US Dollar mortgage.

 - If you have signatory power over your employer’s bank accounts (outside the US), you may have an additional filing requirement on the FBAR.

-- Your employer contribution to second pillar should be reported as income on your annual US tax return.
+- Your employer contribution to the second pillar should be reported as income on your annual US tax return.

 - Review your US will, Swiss inheritance law is different.
 A non-Swiss can elect to have home country regulations apply.

 - Consider equity investing in the US for better tax reporting information and lower fees.